Bodera/LearnPath_Mathematics/statistics/solved-list3.md

 __A:__ __High__.
 Let's check the `z-score` for the value `13`.

 ```
-standart score, the z-score, informs us how many standart deviation a record is away from the mean, according to the Chebyshev's inequality.
+standart score, the z-score, informs us how many standart deviation a record is away from the mean, according to the Gaussian distribution.
 Useful to know if a value is typical or atypical for a given data set.

 z = (x - x̅) / s